moderndatacompany/dataos.info/docs/resources/lens/optimizing_lens_testing_in_local_development.md

-*You can now successfully test your lens in  development environment using postman via REST APIS.*
+*You can now successfully test your Lens in  development environment using postman via REST APIS.*

-To interact with the deployed lens using REST APIs read the detailed doc [here](/resources/lens/exploration_of_deployed_lens_using_rest_apis/)
+To interact with the deployed Lens using REST APIs read the detailed doc [here](/resources/lens/exploration_of_deployed_lens_using_rest_apis/)

 ## Next Step